 Estate Street Partners wonders if the lawsuit is frivolous or just unusual.
 “Seemingly frivolous lawsuits can be grounded in law while lawsuits considered a slam-dunk by some may be frivolous.
 Until one peels back the skin of the onion, you just can’t tell,” says Rocco Beatrice, Managing Director of Estate Street Partners, LLC.

-top quote …The Doctors and small business-persons that really want protection from lawsuits separate their work lives from their private assets by using an irrevocable trust… top quote
+…The Doctors and small business-persons that really want protection from lawsuits separate their work lives from their private assets by using an irrevocable trust…

 The most famous seemingly frivolous lawsuit concerning a woman who was badly burned by coffee, turned out to be a winner [Stella Liebeck v.
 McDonald’s , Bernalillo County, N.M.
 Dist.
 Ct.
 (1994)] (3).